FrancoAguilera/FrancoAguilera/README.md

 ### About

-<p>I started programming as a personal hobby during high school, and that hobby is what has become my passion today.
+<p>I started programming as a personal hobby during high school, and that hobby has since became my passion. <br />
-With more than ten years of experience working exclusively with Javascript and everything related to this wonderful language, I am always looking for a new challenge and something to learn and continue to grow.</p>
+With more than ten years of experience, and a solid JS fundamentals background, I am always looking for a new challenge and something to learn and continue to grow.</p>

 <hr/>